 1922 Arthur Wing Pinero's The Enchanted Cottage constructs the story of a couple who find themselves transformed by their love for one another.
 Owen Nares and Laura Cowie are the lucky pair.
-The drama runs at the Duke of York's Theatre in London for 64 performances.
+The drama runs at the Duke of York's Theatre in London.

 1944 Even the bright lights of Broadway are affected by World War II.
 A midnight curfew quiets the Times Square nightlife.

 1957 Opening night for the final show to bear the Ziegfeld Follies name, 50 years after the very first edition, and 25 years after its namesake's death.
 The Ziegfeld Follies of 1957 features songs by Howard Dietz, Carolyn Leigh, Sammy Fain, Marshall Barer, and Colin Romoff.
 The cast includes Beatrice Lillie, Billy DeWolfe, and Carol Lawrence.
 It runs at the Winter Garden.